mukulmantosh/FastAPI_EKS_Kubernetes/README.md

 - [x] [eksctl](https://eksctl.io/) - The official CLI for Amazon EKS

 - [x] [Docker](https://www.docker.com/) - Docker helps developers bring their ideas to life by conquering the complexity of app development.

+- [x] [Kubernetes](https://kubernetes.io/) - also known as K8s, is an
+ open-source system for automating deployment, scaling, and management of containerized applications.

 - [x] [NICE DCV](https://www.nice-dcv.com/) (Optional) - Deliver high-performance remote desktop and application streaming.
 If